STIC International

 Series A in 1999

-SOFTonNET Inc. specializes in virtualization and cloud computing solutions tailored for enterprises, universities, and government offices in the United States and East Asia.
-Founded in 1999 and headquartered in San Jose, California, with additional offices in Seoul and Tokyo, the company offers a diverse range of products, including Z!BootOS for disk virtualization, Z!Stream for application virtualization, Z!Desktop for virtual desktops, Z!Storage for high-performance storage, Z!Pack for portable application virtualization, and ezsComm for interactive lectures.
-These solutions leverage advanced application, system, storage, and desktop virtualization technologies to enhance productivity and efficiency while reducing operating costs.
-By supporting software as a service (SaaS) mechanisms, SOFTonNET enables organizations to manage systems and applications centrally, allowing programs to run on a virtual layer without the need for local installation.
+SOFTonNET Inc. is a provider of virtualization and cloud computing solutions, serving enterprises, universities, and government offices primarily in the United States and East Asia.
+Established in 1999 and headquartered in San Jose, California, with additional offices in Seoul and Tokyo, the company offers a range of products that include Z!BootOS for disk virtualization, Z!Stream for application virtualization, Z!Desktop for virtual desktops, Z!Storage for high-performance storage solutions, Z!Pack for portable application virtualization, and ezsComm for interactive lectures.
+SOFTonNET's technology is designed to reduce operating costs and enhance productivity by enabling organizations to operate software applications on a virtual layer without the need for installation.
+Its innovative approach includes patented on-demand streaming technology, offering a comprehensive cloud computing environment tailored for various organizational needs.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.